harsilspatel/StarWarsRogueGame/Design Rationale.md

 ## Force
 **Design choice**
 1. For extensibility purposes, the force will be a class of its own.
-2. A new option will be displayed but only if the player is holding the lightsaber
+2. A new action option will be displayed but only if the player is holding the lightsaber.
-3. The force will also be an action, which can only be used by characters wielding a lightsaber.
+3. Only lightsaber wielders will have the force action option.
 4. An if...else statement will be implemented to check the force level of whoever is attempting to use the force action.
 5. A new attack message will be displayed based on whether or not the user was able to attack with the lightsaber.